Kish (Sumer): 3rd Millennium BC

 After its early supremacy, Kish declined economically and militarily, but retained a strong political and symbolic significance.
 Its influence reached as far west as the city of Ebla near the Mediterranean Sea, as shown by the Ebla tablets.
+According to the Ebla tablets, Kish was defeated in the time of Ebla ruler Ishar-Damu, probably by Uruk.
+Shortly afterward Kish joined Ebla in defeating Mari, followed by the marriage of the Eblan princess Keshdut to a king of Kish.
 Just as with Nippur to the south, control of Kish was a prime element in legitimizing dominance over the north of Mesopotamia.
 Because of the city's symbolic value, strong rulers later claimed the traditional title "King of Kish", even if they were from Akkad, Ur, Assyria, Isin, Larsa or Babylon.
 One of the earliest to adopt this title upon subjecting Kish to his empire was King Mesannepada of Ur.

 Sargon of Akkad, the founder of the Akkadian Empire, came from the area near Kish, called Azupiranu according to a much later Neo-Assyrian text purporting to be an autobiography of Sargon.